Anc3vt/d2d2-framework/README.md

 ![TextureAltas](https://raw.githubusercontent.com/Anc3vt/d2d2-core/09a1f6658d3f0ea4219e5cd3f16c3e3ed6f75937/img/containerScheme.png)

 All display objects can retrieve their parent container using the `getParent()` method.
 If a display object is not added to any container, the method will return `null`, so it's a good practice to check for the presence of a parent container using the `hasParent()` method.
-In turn, containers have methods such as `getChildrenCount()` and `getChild(int index)`.
+In turn, containers have methods such as `getNumChildren()`, `getChild(int index)`, and `childrenStream()`.
 Check out other useful methods in the `IContainer` interface in the documentation and source code.

 ## Event dispatching & listening